 There is also something sensual about bathing in the outdoors.
 However, the regular outdoor RV shower leaves a lot to be desired.
 They are not always the most functional item on a camper or trailer, and there is a definite lack of privacy while showering in the outdoors.

-These items and tips will not only make your outdoor shower more useful, but also more beautiful.
+These items and tips will not only make your outdoor shower more useful but also more beautiful.

-1. Conduit tubing shower stall
+1. Shower stall

 The tubing holds a shower curtain with wire rings and adds privacy to any outdoor shower area.
-Truck Camper Magazine also has a few ideas on how to build a privacy screen with plastic PVC pipe.

 2. Cedar shower floor mat